 Also read: How to Add Secondary Axis in Excel Charts?

-Rearrange the Data to Specify the Axis
+Rearrange the Data to Swap the Chart Axes

 The above method works great when you have already created the chart and you want to swap the axis.